Show Table of Contents

 The Shape property allows you to encode data by assigning different shapes to the marks in a data view.

-When you place a dimension on the Shape target on the Marks card, Tableau separates the marks according to the members in the dimension, and assigns a unique shape to each member.
+When you place a dimension on Shape on the Marks card, Tableau separates the marks according to the members in the dimension, and assigns a unique shape to each member.
 Tableau also displays a shape legend, which shows each member name and its associated shape.
-When you place a measure on the Shape target, the measure is converted to a discrete measure.
+When you place a measure on Shape on the Marks card, the measure is converted to a discrete measure.

 In the view below, the marks are separated into different shapes according to the members of the Customer Segment dimension.
 Each shape reflects the customer segment’s contribution to profit and sales.